kentlizardo/kentlizardo.github.io/blog/_posts/2025-04-26-rasterization-algo.md

 {% include embed/video.html src='https://ik.imagekit.io/uwzmgirgsx/2025-04-26-rasterization-algo/02_greedy.webm' types='webm' %}
 _Showcasing the query without rasterized points.
 Highlighted sections are within range of the origin_

 Originally the algorithm was implemented iterating over each vertex but this reached a specific edge case that needed to be solved.
 If a tri was large enough (where each vertex was farther than the query's corresponding radius), it would not be included by the query, despite the search clearly encompassing the shape agent.
-In order to solve this, I implemented a method called *FindClosestPoint* in each non-discrete agent to extrapolate closest points from faces and edges.
+In order to solve this, I implemented a method called *GetClosestToPoint* in each non-discrete agent to extrapolate closest points from faces and edges.

 ```cs
 // <-- ClutchFaceData.cs -->